Can Bail Be Denied?

-Having a reasonable bail amount in place increases the likelihood that the defendant will act responsibly and not put a strain on the legal system by skipping bail and forcing the court to track them down—a costly and time-consuming process.
+Having a reasonable bail amount in place increases the likelihood that the defendant will act responsibly and not put a strain on the legal system by skipping bail and forcing the court to track them down, which is a costly and time-consuming process.

 1. The defendant has a history of repeat offenses